 Joseph L. Giacalone is a retired NYPD Sergeant SDS (Supervisor Detective Squad) and internationally recognized expert.
 He has an extensive background in criminal investigations.
 He has held many prestigious positions in the NYPD, but his favorite was the Commanding Officer of the Bronx Cold Case Squad.
 Joe has worked on and supervised hundreds of homicides, violent felonies, suicides and missing persons cases.

 Joe has trained investigators from all over the United States and the world.
 In 2013, Joe found himself as part of a team training detectives on Intimate Partner Violence in Amman, Jordan.
+Joe has also been a 3 time guest speaker at CrimeCon (Nashville, Chicago, and New Orleans).

 Joseph is the author of The Criminal Investigative Function: A Guide for New Investigators 3rd Edition, published by Looseleaf Law, Inc.